amandasongyl/amandasongyl.github.io/about.md

 - MS in Computational Analysis and Public Policy (Expected completion: June 2027)

 **Singapore Management University**
-- Bachelor in Accountancy (2022)
+- Bachelor of Accountancy (2022)
-- Bachelor in Business Management (2022)
+- Bachelor of Business Management (2022)